jagprog5/CNeuralNet/README.md

 In the gif:
 * "Label" shows the image's correct corresponding digit, as given in the database
-* "Probs" shows the neural networks output as probabilities for each digit
+* "Probs" shows the networks output as probabilities for each digit
 * "Final" shows the network's output with the highest probability, its final guess

 Use the commands: